 MISSOURI Statute(s) Mo.
 Ann.
-Stat. § 195.205 (West 2024) Substantive amendments to law(s) August 28, 2017 - § 195.205 enacted Individual(s) eligible for GS protection • Person who, in good faith, seeks or obtains medical assistance for someone who is experiencing a drug or alcohol overdose or another medical emergency. • Person experiencing a drug or alcohol overdose or another medical emergency who seeks medical assistance for himself or herself or is the subject of a good faith request.
+Stat. § 195.205 (West 2025) (GSFOP law) Mo.
+Ann.
+Stat. § 579.022 (West 2025) (DIH/DDRD law) Substantive amendments to law(s) August 28, 2017 - § 195.205 enacted August 28, 2024 - § 579.022 enacted Individual(s) eligible for GS protection Person who, in good faith, seeks or obtains medical assistance for someone who is experiencing a drug or alcohol overdose or another medical emergency.
+Person experiencing a drug or alcohol overdose or another medical emergency who seeks medical assistance for himself or herself or is the subject of a good faith request.
 The law defines the phrases "drug or alcohol overdose," and "medical assistance."
 A "drug or alcohol overdose" is a condition that results from the use of a controlled substance, alcohol, or another substance combined with one of these.
 Protection as to controlled substance possession crimes An eligible person may not be arrested, charged, prosecuted, or convicted for possession of a controlled substance or an imitation controlled substance (Mo.
 Ann.
-Stat. §§ 579.015 and 579.078 (West 2024)).
+Stat. §§ 579.015 and 579.078 (West 2025)).
 Protection as to drug paraphernalia crimes An eligible person may not be arrested, charged, prosecuted, or convicted of the offense of unlawful possession of drug paraphernalia (Mo.
 Ann.
-Stat. § 579.074 (West 2024)).
+Stat. § 579.074 (West 2025)).
 Protection as to other crimes/violations An eligible person may not be arrested, charged, prosecuted, or convicted for the offense of: Keeping or maintaining a public nuisance (Mo.
 Ann.
-Stat. § 579.105 (West 2024)); Selling alcohol to a minor (Mo.
+Stat. § 579.105 (West 2025)); Selling alcohol to a minor (Mo.
 Ann.
-Stat. § 311.310 (West 2024)); Purchase or possession of alcohol by a minor (Mo.
+Stat. § 311.310 (West 2025)); Purchase or possession of alcohol by a minor (Mo.
 Ann.
-Stat. § 311.320 (West 2024)); or Misrepresentation of age by a minor to obtain liquor (Mo.
+Stat. § 311.320 (West 2025)); or Misrepresentation of age by a minor to obtain liquor (Mo.
 Ann.
-Stat. § 311.320 (West 2024)).
+Stat. § 311.320 (West 2025)).
 An eligible person may not: (1) be penalized for violating a restraining order; (2) be penalized for violating probation or parole; or (3) have property subject to civil forfeiture.
 Requirement(s) for the protection to apply Evidence for the arrest, charge, prosecution, conviction, seizure, or penalty must have been gained because of seeking or obtaining medical assistance.

-MISSOURI

-Exception(s) to protection The existence of the protection does not: Prohibit a police officer from arresting a person for an outstanding warrant under Mo.
+MISSOURI Exception(s) to protection The existence of the protection does not: Prohibit a police officer from arresting a person for an outstanding warrant under Mo.
 Ann.
-Stat. §221.510(1) (West 2024); Prohibit a person from being arrested, charged, or prosecuted for a non-protected offense, whether the offense arises from the same circumstances as the seeking of medical assistance; or Provide grounds for suppression of evidence or dismissal in charges unrelated to those covered by protections.

-Reporting overdose a mitigating factor in sentencing No

-Offenses subject to mitigation N/A

-Circumstance(s) when mitigation applies N/A

-Other provisions of note Any police officer who is in contact with any person or persons in need of emergency medical assistance must provide appropriate information and resources for substance-related assistance.

-Express DIH or DDRD provision in state law No

-Classification of DIH/DDRD offense N/A

-Circumstance(s) when DIH/DRDD applies N/A

-Affirmative defense of DIH/DDRD offense N/A

-Recently proposed legislation Yes, see Pending State and Federal Legislation
+Stat. §221.510(1) (West 2025); Prohibit a person from being arrested, charged, or prosecuted for a non-protected offense, whether the offense arises from the same circumstances as the seeking of medical assistance; or Provide grounds for suppression of evidence or dismissal in charges unrelated to those covered by protections.
+Reporting overdose a mitigating factor in sentencing No Offenses subject to mitigation N/A Circumstance(s) when mitigation applies N/A Other provisions of note Any police officer who is in contact with any person or persons in need of emergency medical assistance must provide appropriate information and resources for substance-related assistance.
+Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense Delivery of a controlled substance causing death (Class A felony) Circumstance(s) when DIH/DRDD applies An individual commits the offense of delivery of a controlled substance causing death if a he or she delivers or distributes a Schedule I or II controlled substance and death results from the use of such substance.
+Affirmative defense of DIH/DDRD offense None Recently proposed legislation None